PostgreSQLPostgreSQL

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

-INT4RANGE, INT8RANGE, NUMRANGE, TSRANGE, TSTZRANGE, DATERANGEUtf8Range types are serialized to JSON format using the Canonical JSON Extension (arrow.json).
+INT4RANGE, INT8RANGE, NUMRANGE, TSRANGE, TSTZRANGE, DATERANGEUtf8Serialized to JSON with the Canonical JSON Extension (arrow.json).

 PostgreSQL Type(s)Apache Arrow DataTypeNotes

-DOMAIN(base_type)Mapped as base_typeDomains are resolved to their underlying base type.
+DOMAIN(base_type)Mapped as base_typeDomains resolve to their underlying base type.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes